 Again and again I tried but I failed.
 After each failure I’d again try the “common sense” approach of eating properly but my eating habits always slipped back into obsessive unmanageability.
 If I tried to eat just one smallish dessert each night, it might last one night, or three weeks of white-knuckling, but eventually I gave in to the same old pattern of voracious eating: a slightly bigger dessert followed by two desserts a day followed by desserts replacing nutritious meals.

-Today, 35 years later and a practising addiction counsellor and physician, I can look back and see that my favourite foods were like drugs.
+Today, decades later and a practising addiction counsellor and physician, I can look back and see that my favourite foods were like drugs.
 If I didn’t eat the first cookie, I didn’t want a second, then a third, then more.
 Like an alcoholic who must give up alcohol for life, I had to give up my trigger foods.

 I describe myself as an addict.
 A respectable addict, of course.
 Not like the desperate souls who cash in their mortgages or the last of their retirement savings to get their fix.
 After all, my drug of choice is the cheapest one of all and therefore the most pernicious.
 And my drug is easily available everywhere: in the gas station’s convenience store and in supermarkets; in a modest diner and in an exclusive restaurant.
 My friends, family members and colleagues are all users.
 In fact, many people I know abuse food in some way although if I suggested it, they would say, “What, me an addict?
 No way!”